lunatech-labs/lunatech-labs.github.com/books.md

 Readers need this book because despite the rising popularity of Scala as a post-Java language that runs on the Java Virtual Machine (JVM), none of the existing web frameworks have captured the attention of mainstream web developers.

-Play has achieved this for Java web developers in the two years since Play 1.0’s October 2009 release, and fully-integrated Scala support in 2012.
-Play 2 puts Scala on equal footing with Java, making Play a true Scala web application development framework.
+Play first achieved this for Java web developers in the two years since Play 1.0’s October 2009 release, and added fully-integrated Scala support in 2012.
+Since then, Play 2 has put Scala on equal footing with Java, making Play a true Scala web application development framework.

 [Book Details](http://bit.ly/playscala)